Skip to content

 In 2014, after my daughters completed their studies at University, I retired from a full-time teaching position and in 2015 studied Electronic Music Production at SAE.

-In 2021 till present, I am studying to complete my Bachelors of Song Writing and Music Production at the SAE Campus in Byron Bay, which at the latest will be August 2023.
+In 2021 till present, I am studying to complete my Bachelors of Song Writing and Music Production at the SAE Campus in Byron Bay.

 Coming from South Africa from an Artistic and Musical Family and having been a full-musician, educator and activist, I have a deep passion for African and Diasporic music.
 I wish to contribute this knowledge to a captive audience and help remove the stigma of African music being categorised as “World Music” and only belonging to World Music Events away from the mainstream, when in fact African and Diasporic Music has strongly influenced mainstream music.